 Depart DTW for CDG

 Arrive at CDG airport in Paris.
-Our coach will take us on a tour of Paris prior to arriving at our hotel.
-Welcome dinner at the hotel.
+Our coach will take us on a tour of Paris prior to arriving at Hotel Novotel, where we will enjoy a welcome dinner after checking in.

 Early morning departure for Normandy, a 2-3 hour drive.